mckinley/weather/README.md

 ## Services
 Use the Services::Hub class for all service requirements.
 It handles caching and is aware of the various APIs that can be used to fetch data.
+Although it is possible to use other Services directly, it is recommended that all clients use the Hub class instead.
+Service methods are organized by the API they use.
+Hub methods are organized by concerns that clients may have.
+This separation hides API specific details from clients.

 ## Models
 At some point, the application may need to store data in a database.